Skip to main content

 Inquiry-based Education and Workforce Development

-A fourth theme focuses on inquiry-based education and workforce development; students will learn broad concepts and industry-relevant techniques while participating in curiosity-driven, discovery-based science.
-Theme leaders are:
+A fourth theme focuses on inquiry-based education, workforce development and public engagement; students will learn broad concepts and industry-relevant techniques while participating in curiosity-driven, discovery-based science.

 Warwick Arden